datanav/docs/hub/setup-environment.rst

 1. Developer – Access all data and deploy changes to the main config-group.

-2. User – Access only data explicitly opened for them and add their own config-group to set up data flows.
+2. User – Access only data allowed them and add their own config-group to set up data flows.